News Blog

 Before You Go

-• Most beaches are open seasonally (typically late June through Labor Day).
+• Most beaches operate seasonally from late June through Labor Day.

-• Check local websites or town offices for hours, lifeguard schedules, and possible fees.
+• Check local municipalities for lifeguard schedules, fees, and parking updates.

-• Be respectful of local rules regarding pets, alcohol, and boating.
+• Respect local rules regarding pets, alcohol, boating, and parking.

 Back to News Blog